teksah/work-time-report-app/README.md

 ```

-Then, you can then access application here: [http://localhost:8080/](http://localhost:8080/)<br>
+Then, you can then access application here: [http://localhost:8080/](http://localhost:8080/)<br><br>

+## Sign in
+By default, there are 3 users: 2 with user role and 1 with admin role

-username: antoni - password: antoni - with user role <br>
+username: antoni - password: antoni - with USER role <br>
-username: jaroslaw - password: jaroslaw - with user role
+username: jaroslaw - password: jaroslaw - with USER role
+<br><br>
+username: admin - password: admin - with ADMIN role